PokeAPI/pokeapi/CONTRIBUTING.md

 ## AI assisted coding

-AI assisted coding that will be accepted:
+The types of AI-assisted coding that will be accepted:

-- Auto complete
 - Scaffolding for common framework patterns
 - Scaffolding for test patternstest generation
-- Mass file editing such as tedious repetitive operations
+- Mass file editing for tedious repetitive changes

-AI changes that will **NOT** be accepted:
+The types of AI changes that will **NOT** be accepted:

 - Fully automated code generation
 - AI generated comments and responses in code review
-- Clear lack of understanding of the change
+- Lack of understanding of the change

 Contributions from supervised AI assisted coding agents who build the majority (or all of) a change, such as [co pilot tasks](https://github.blog/changelog/2025-10-28-a-mission-control-to-assign-steer-and-track-copilot-coding-agent-tasks/), will be accepted only on the following basis:

 1. A human can verifiably prove they have reviewed and checked that the contribution does what it says it does.
-2. The human author provides evidence of the prompt given to the AI agent, and the logs of it producing the change.
+2. If requested, the human author must provide evidence of the prompt given to the AI agent, and the logs of it producing the change.
 (For example - co pilot tasks produces a public log).
-3. The human author explicitly calls out that an supervised AI agent created the change when they make a pull request.
+3. If requested, the human author explicitly calls out that an supervised AI agent created the change when they make a pull request.
 4. The human author is prepared to own the change (just like any other change they make) and fix any issues that arise from it.

 ### Maintainers decision is final